OceaneMichel/SpaceArcadeWeb/README.md

  - Change the vitesse according to the game evolution
  - Add score at the end
 - Gain more points when the speed is high
+- Add item to show what color is next